NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Introduction

+FHE-based PI offers robust privacy guarantees by ensuring that the client only learns the final inference result.
+Moreover, it effectively offloads the computational workload to the server, minimizing the client's role to encrypting and decrypting the input and output data, enhancing its usability in resource-constrained environments such as mobile devices.
+Additionally, this approach aligns well with hardware acceleration efforts, as evidenced by numerous studies exploring HE hardware acceleration studies~\cite{kim_2022_ark,kim_2022_bts, nikola_2022_craterlake, jung_2021_100x, 2020_riazi_heax}.
+While there exist alternative PI research directions with various cryptographic constructions \cite{liu_2017_minionn,juvekar_2018_gazelle,lehmkuhl_2020_delphi,rathee_2020_cryptflow2,ng_2021_gforce,huang_2022_cheetah, watson_2022_piranha}, we focus on FHE-based implementation to fully leverage the advantageous properties inherent to FHE.

 The unique algebraic structure of HE prevents direct translation of conventional conv2d algorithms (e.g., im2col-based algorithms) into efficient HE algorithms.
-To mitigate this issue, Gazelle~\cite{juvekar_2018_gazelle} proposes an HE-specific conv2d algorithm on slot-encoded ciphertexts to minimize the number of HE ops (see Table~\ref{tab:conv_comparison}).
+To mitigate this issue, Gazelle~\cite{juvekar_2018_gazelle} proposes a HE-specific conv2d algorithm on Slot-encoded ciphertexts to minimize the number of HE ops (see Table~\ref{tab:conv_comparison}).
 Following studies~\cite{Zhang_2021_gala, lee_2022_low, lee_2022_access} extend Gazelle's algorithm by improving on how multiple channels are packed in a ciphertext.
-Meanwhile, Cheetah~\cite{huang_2022_cheetah} introduces a conv2d algorithm that does not require any HRot ops using the coefficient encoding method. \cite{kim_2023_optcnn}, the state-of-the-art work in FHE-based PI which we set as our baseline, adapts Cheetah's conv2d algorithm to FHE circumstances and implements end-to-end inference of ResNet models.
-Despite these advancements, significant inefficiencies hinder the practical adoption of FHE-based PI; \cite{kim_2023_optcnn} requires 368 seconds for the server to securely perform inference on a single CIFAR10 image with the ResNet20 model.
+Meanwhile, Cheetah~\cite{huang_2022_cheetah} introduces a conv2d algorithm that does not require any HRot ops using the Coefficient-encoding method. \cite{kim_2023_optcnn}, the state-of-the-art work in FHE-based PI which we set as our baseline, adapts Cheetah's conv2d algorithm to FHE circumstances and implements end-to-end inference of ResNet models.
+HyPHEN~\cite{kim_2023_hyphen} goes beyond optimizing a single convolution to target an entire block composed of multiple layers (e.g., a residual block in ResNet).
+By expanding the design space, HyPHEN demonstrates a significant reduction in the number of HE operations and memory footprint, and introduces a novel trade-off between the number of bootstrapping operations and other HE operations.
+However, HyPHEN requires low-degree polynomial activation to be effective.
+Despite these advancements, significant inefficiencies still impede the practical adoption of FHE-based PI; \cite{kim_2023_optcnn} requires 368 seconds for the server to perform PI on a single CIFAR10 image with the ResNet20 model.